-The College will notify the member who initiated the process in writing of its decision.
+The College will notify the employee who initiated the process in writing of its decision.

-In the event that a member disputes the outcome of the expertise review, he/she has the right to grieve the process under the terms of the SCFA Collective Agreement in accordance with the timelines established by the Joint Labor-Management Committee.
+In the event that an employee disputes the outcome of the expertise review, they have the right to grieve the process under the terms of the SCFA Collective Agreement in accordance with the timelines established by the Joint Labor-Management Committee.

-5.4 Asserting seniority rights and bumping
+5.7 Asserting seniority rights and bumping